-Using artificial tanning beds and machines is harmful to all skin types.
-This 2013 study suggests that if a person uses an artificial tanning bed before they reach the age of 35, they are 75 percent more likely to develop melanoma later in life.
+Artificial tanning beds and machines can be harmful to all skin types.
+One 2013 study suggests that people who use an artificial tanning bed before the age of 35 are 75% more likely to develop melanoma later in life.

-- a spot changing color from brown to black
+- is changing color, from brown to black

-- the surface of a spot changing texture and becoming rough or ulcerated
+- is changing texture and becoming rough or ulcerated

 It is worth noting that skin cancer may look different on different types of skin.

 Basal cell carcinoma, for example, often appears pink and pearly, especially on lighter skin.
 However, it is pigmented in around half of all cases in darker skin.
 In these cases, it will appear brown.

 Acral lentiginous melanoma is a type of skin cancer not directly related to sun exposure.
 It appears as a dark spot, often on the palms of the hands or the soles of the feet.
 It seems to be more prevalent in people with skin types 5 and 6.

 A person should see a doctor if any skin changes look unusual or cause concern.

 Fitzpatrick skin types can help predict a person’s risk of skin cancer due to sun exposure.
 Overall, the risk of skin cancer is higher for people with type 1 or 2 skin.